Compare Jetpack Workflow vs Aero Workflow vs Karbon

 Karbon – Karbon charges per user, based on the team or business plan.
 The Team Plan is $59/user per month if paid annually.
 The Business Plan runs $79/user per month if paid annually.
 The price difference is in the additional features.
 There’s also an Enterprise Plan that is offered at custom pricing for teams of 20 to 20,000.

-Jetpack Workflow - Jetpack Workflow offers two simple unlimited plans.
+Jetpack Workflow – Jetpack Workflow offers two simple unlimited plans.
 Both have workflow features, but the Scale Plan includes capacity management and scheduling features so that you can run all aspects of your business.
-The Organize Plan runs $36/user per month.
-The Scale Plan runs $39/user per month.
+The Organize Plan runs $45/user per month and the Scale Plan runs $49/user per month if you choose the yearly plan.
+If you prefer to pay monthly, then the Organize Plan runs $56/user per month and the Scale Plan runs $63/user per month.

 Karbon – Karbon has extensive resources, a fast response time, and various contact methods such as chat and email but no phone support.